gatsbyjs/gatsby/docs/docs/unit-testing.md

   any tests in the `node_modules` or `.cache` directories.

 - The next option is very important, and is different from what you'll find in other Jest guides.
-The reason that you need `transformIgnorePatterns` is because Gastby includes un-transpiled ES6 code.
+The reason that you need `transformIgnorePatterns` is because Gatsby includes un-transpiled ES6 code.
 By default Jest doesn't try to transform code inside `node_modules`, so you will get an error like this: